Frequently Asked Questions

 Why Choose Laser My Wheels?

-Simply put, we are the one and only company in the world that has succeeded in developing a working process specifically designed to process automotive wheels in a laser engraving application!
+Simply put, we are the one and only company in the world that has succeeded in developing a working process specifically designed to process automotive wheels in a laser engraving application (for decorative/aesthetic purposes)!

 Looking back at the journey to get here, it is entirely obvious to us as to why it did not happen until we came along:

-• No laser equipment manufacturer had any machine that was designed, or engineered with this application in mind.
+• Until we came along, no laser equipment manufacturer had any machine that was designed, or engineered with this use case in mind.

 • There are no online tutorials, white papers, or other similar information on how to approach the file handling and development to be able to process wheels in laser equipment.